 Jesus suffered and died to restore the relationship between God and man for us, a relationship sin in its many forms had fractured .
 His sacrifice bought our freedom from sin.
 We can throw those shackles down.

-But believing ourselves included in Jesus’ work on the cross is a special challenge for the victims of sexual abuse.
-Often, we mistakenly take on the predator’s guilt – feeling “unworthy” of Salvation, as if we had somehow brought on the molestation.
+But believing ourselves included in Jesus’ work on the cross can be a special challenge for the victims of abuse.
+Often, we mistakenly take on the abuser’s guilt – feeling “unworthy” of Salvation, as if we had somehow brought on the molestation or “deserved” the abuse.

 Many of us are prone to workaholism.
 We strive past the point of exhaustion, in the belief our best efforts would not suffice.
 It never occurs to us that Salvation might not be dependent on our efforts, but rather Christ’s.

 “For if by the one man’s offense death reigned…much more those who receive abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ” (Romans 5: 17).